LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    are interpreted as meta-arguments.
 In addition, Prolog module meta-predicates and Logtalk meta-predicates don't share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the *sender*.
+Logtalk expects ``meta-predicate/1`` directives for all meta-predicates as it is not based on the predicate-prefixing mechanism common to most Prolog module systems.

 A common issue when compiling modules as objects is the use of the atoms ``dynamic``, ``discontiguous``, and ``multifile`` as operators in